unique1o1/Zombie-attack/README.md

       $ ./main

 ## Issues:
-   zombies tend to get stuck in some gameplay.
+   zombies gets stuck in some gameplay.